-Director brandon Mancilla
+Director Brandon Mancilla

-Brandon Mancilla was elected UAW Region 9A director in December 2022 in the first ever direct elections for the International Executive Board.
+Brandon Mancilla was elected UAW Region 9A Director in December 2022 in the first ever direct elections for the International Executive Board.

-Brandon was born into a working-class Guatemalan immigrant family in New York City.
+He was born into a working-class Guatemalan immigrant family in New York City.
 His commitment to building worker power comes in large part from his experience seeing how union membership allowed his family to achieve a level of stability and job protections that working-class immigrants in non-union jobs rarely have.
 Shortly after his family left Guatemala during the brutal civil war in the 1980s, his grandfather joined a union in the packaging industry in Long Island in the 1980s when Central American immigrants worked overwhelmingly in non-union jobs.